sallynorthmore/sallynorthmore/README.md

 ## Hi there 👋

-I’m a Fullstack JavaScript Engineer with 15 years’ studio, agency, and start-up experience delivering world class digital experiences.
+I’m a Fullstack JavaScript Engineer with 15 years’ product, agency, and big-tech experience delivering world class digital experiences.
 I love building scalable, clean software and driving process.
 My strengths and expertise lie in the frontend though I move across the stack.
 I'm also dynamic leader: fostering inclusive teams, strong communication skills, and managing client success with complex technical challenges.

 - 🔭 I’m currently consulting with several organisations, lending my technical know-how to help them lift their apps and websites off the ground.
 - 👯 I’m looking for an IC or technical lead role with an emphasis on Frontend or UI architecture